Bobsleigh-Germany's Koenigssee to host 2017 world championships

-(The Sports Xchange) - The Jacksonville Jaguars fired head coach Gus Bradley in the aftermath of their 21-20 road loss to the Houston Texans on Sunday.

-BERLIN Germany's Koenigssee will host the 2017 world championships after they were taken away from Russia's Sochi following the country's doping scandal, the International Bobsleigh and Skeleton Federation (IBSF) said on Monday.
+BERLIN (Reuters) - Germany's Koenigssee will host the 2017 world championships after they were taken away from Russia's Sochi following the country's doping scandal, the International Bobsleigh and Skeleton Federation (IBSF) said on Monday.

 Germany was picked due to its location, suitable for all the athletes who will be racing in Europe at the time, organizer's' experience and track availability at such short notice, the IBSF said.